Zeck69/zeck69.github.io/index.md

 ![ineqpasforce](https://github.com/thetayne/thetayne.github.io/assets/62799776/e9e4970b-3a04-4ef5-a006-e6ff237c14ec)

 It becomes clear that both options are suitable for a great success in ratings.
-SInce the type of cast is highly heterogeneous, it should be studied with caution for each specific case.
+Since the type of cast is highly heterogeneous, it should be studied with caution for each specific case.
 It is also worth mentioning that this should be a minor concern when picking the cast, as the explanatory power of our model is small.

 ## Celeb Impact: How A-List Stars Affect Film Ratings